Why can't I access an e-resource?

 Are you trying to access the resource through the correct service provider?

-E-journals, bibliographic databases and e-books can be available for subscription through several different service providers or publisher sites.
+E-resources can be available for subscription through several different service providers or publisher sites.
 Access will only be available to you through the service provider(s) with whom the Library has a subscription.

 Service providers like ScienceDirect, Wiley Online Library, Ovid, etc., provide access to thousands of e-journals but the Library does not subscribe to every title.
 Just because you may find an e-journal you wish to look at on one of these sites does not mean you will get access through that site.

 Are there specific log-in instructions for the resource?

 Some resources may require you to register with them before you can get access.
 Others may require you to follow a set path once into the resource to get logged in.
 And there are a small number of resources that may also require a separate username and password.

 DiscoverEd or the AZ list entry will detail any specific login instructions for each resource.

 Can the resource only be accessed on campus?